-- have regular access to their child's online Tapestry Learning Journal and are encouraged to contribute achievements and learning that happens at home. - will have a half-termly contact consultation with their child's keyperson where 'next steps' for learning are shared and ideas for how you can support your child at home. - are invited to EYFS information parent learning sessions/workshops across the year, in the Nursery environment where staff share with learning strategies and activities for you to try at home to support their child learning.
+- have regular access to their child's online Tapestry Learning Journal and are encouraged to contribute achievements and learning that happens at home. - have parent contact calls at the end of each half-term to discuss how your child is doing and identify and share 'next steps' for learning to ensure your child is making progress in their learning and development.

+• have access to bitesize parent learning videos on Tapestry where staff share with learning strategies and activities for you to try at home to support their child learning.